thefrontside/microstates/README.md

 //> true
 ```

 Those familiar with functional programming might recognize this as a flatMap operation.
-It is not required for you to understand Monads to use Microstates transitions, but if you're interested in learning about the primitives of functional programming, you may checkout [funcadelic.js](https://github.com/cowboyd/funcadelic.js) which Microstates uses under the hood.
+It is not required for you to understand Monads to use Microstates transitions.
+If you're interested in learning about the primitives of functional programming, you may checkout [funcadelic.js](https://github.com/cowboyd/funcadelic.js).
+Microstates uses Funcadelic under the hood.

 ### Scope rules

-For Microstates to be composable, they must work the same if they're a root microstate or composed into another microstate.
+For Microstates to be composable, they must work the same as a root microstate or composed into another microstate.
 For this reason, microstate transitions only have access to their own transitions and the transitions of the microstate that are composed into them.
 They do not have access to their context.
 This is similar to how components work.
 The parent component can render a child component and pass data to them.
 The child components does not have direct access to the parent component.

-## State

-State in microstates is a pure function of type and value.

 ## `microstates` npm package